 A tummy tuck is a cosmetic procedure to remove excess fat and skin around your stomach.
 The procedure also tightens your abdominal wall muscles to give you a flatter, more toned abdomen.
-An experienced plastic surgeon carries out tummy tuck surgery to give you a desired hourglass figure (for women) or a slim, toned physique (for men).
+An experienced plastic surgeon carries out tummy tuck surgery in New Jersey to give you the desired hourglass figure (for women) or a slim, toned physique (for men).
 The procedure also improves your body image and your self-confidence.

 The tummy tuck procedure that’s right for you depends on the extent and location of your excess skin.
 There are several types of abdominoplasties, including: